No-Gi Jiu-Jitsu: Navigating the Grapple Without the Gi

 Competing in the Gi

 Consider it akin to a strategic game of chess.
-The arena is governed by more stringent regulations where heel hooks and specific leg locks are prohibited (following IBJJF rules), emphasizing the importance of control and refined technique.
+In a Jiu-Jitsu tournament in the Gi, the arena is governed by more stringent regulations where heel hooks and specific leg locks are prohibited (following IBJJF rules), emphasizing the importance of control and refined technique.

 Anticipate intricate battles over grips utilizing various parts of the gi (sleeves, lapels, pants) to set up chokes, execute throws, and explore different guard positions.
 Submissions such as ezekiels and collar chokes excel in this environment.
 Think of it as honing the skill of leverage and managing your opponent's multitude of limbs (thanks to the Gi!).